Secrets of the Iberian Peninsula

 The ancient Alfama district of Lisbon is comprised of a labyrinth of narrow streets that climb the hill from the Tejo estuary up to the great castle.
 Traditionally the poorest region of the capital, Alfama was originally outside the city walls and it developed into a deprived area where sailors and dock workers lived in grim squalor.
 Today, Alfama is a traffic free neighbourhood that has been revitalised into one of the trendiest and most captivating areas of Lisbon.
 This morning we take a walking tour of the Alfama district where we discover family run cafes, boutique shops and eclectic bars hidden in the maze of cobbled streets and ancient crumbling buildings.
 In the afternoon we jump aboard Lisbon’s Remodelado trams which date back to the 1930s.
 These historic yellow trams rattle and screech through the narrow streets of the city on steep undulating tracks and around tight corners.
 Indeed, the Remodelado’s tram tracks are the world’s steepest, while the turning circle of a single carriage only just clears the edges of the ancient overhanging buildings.

-Today we walk to nearby Rossio Station and depart for the short journey to Sintra.
+Today we travel to nearby Obidos a small town that is situated along a limestone ridge and is completely encircled by ancient town walls.
+Within these walls there are traditionally painted houses, a labyrinth of narrow cobbled streets, and a medieval castle, which has guarded the region for over 800 years.
+After our visit here we head to Sintra.
 Located some 30 kilometres from the capital, this UNESCO World Heritage site is nestled in the lush hills close to the Atlantic Ocean.
 Surrounded by dense forests, this cool haven was the summer retreat of the Portuguese royals.
 British poet Lord Byron, seduced by the romantic architecture, regal gardens and cobblestone streets, once described Sintra as ‘a glorious Eden’.
 The town boasts the beautiful National Palace, which was built by the Moors in the Middle Ages as well as the royal residence, the Pena Palace.
 Impossibly located on top of a hill, this fairy-tale royal residence with its pink and yellow towers, ornamental buttresses and cartoonish gargoyles, is the epitome of German Romantic architecture.

 18/09/2019 Lisbon – Porto (BLD)